Ontario man charged with $235,000 embezzlement

-Halton police have charged a former employee of an Oakville, Ontario dental office after a financial‑crimes investigation uncovered more than $235,000 in allegedly stolen business funds redirected into personal bank accounts.
+Halton police have charged a former employee of an Oakville, Ontario (ON) dental office after a financial‑crimes investigation uncovered more than $235,000 in allegedly stolen business funds redirected into personal bank accounts.

 The Halton Regional Police Service (HRPS) says it launched the investigation in April 2025 after receiving an allegation that a male employee had been fraudulently diverting money from the dental practice into accounts he controlled.
 The transactions occurred while he was employed at the clinic.